sproof/docs/docs/docker/docker-setup.rst

 The sproof API client is capable of registering, revoking and verifying data with an existing sproof account.
 It comes as a ready-to-use docker image that needs to be set up before its use.
 This document explains the prerequisites, the actual setup and the operation of the docker client.

-If you are looking for an easier option that does not require to host the Docker client yourself, please refer to :doc:`../first/embed-iframe`.

 Prerequisites
 =============

-The sproof API client is based on Doker Compose and requires a sproof account.
+The sproof API client is based on Docker Compose and requires a sproof account.

 Docker Compose
 --------------